Financial Risk Management - Methods, Tools, Principles and Regulation

 The purpose of this seminar is to introduce the principles and mechanisms of risk management in banks.
 During these three days, we address all the main issues relevant to this matter.
 These are illustrated by a number of business cases and exercises that facilitate the assimilation of the concepts and techniques presented.

+On day 1, we identify and uncover the nature of the risks banks are facing.
+We start with a brief history of risk management, from the Chevalier de Mere and his taste for money games to the build-up of the modern risk framework and quantitative measurement techniques.
+This path is littered with trial and errors that have led to crises and catastrophes, some of which are reviewed and analysed.
 We then classify the risks and discover how to hunt for new, emerging ones.
-From there, we review the theoretical foundations of risk measurement and how they are translated into the regulatory and the economic frameworks.
+From there, we study the theoretical foundations of risk measurement and how they are translated into the regulatory and the economic frameworks.
 As both frameworks coexist in banks, we spend some times understanding their differences and how they articulate.

-During the second day of the seminar, you will learn the techniques used for measuring risks.
-They rest on a limited number of simple and powerful principles.
-These principles are then translated into techniques adapted to each risk type: credit, market and balance sheet risks.
-Diverse techniques are used to assess multiple risk measures that are complementary and need to be articulated.
+Day 2 focuses on the techniques used for measuring risks.
+They rest on a limited number of simple and powerful principle which translate into techniques adapted to each risk type: credit, market and operating risks.
+Diverse techniques are explained to assess multiple risk measures that are complementary and need to be articulated.
 The issue of how to aggregate risks is addressed at this point.
 A number of exercises and games will facilitate assimilating these principles and techniques.